Phonological Awareness Description

 Definition And How These Skills Impact Reading

-A lack of phonological awareness skills predict future fluency and reading comprehension problems.
+A lack of phonological awareness skills predicts future fluency and reading comprehension problems.
 It is important to understand the source of your child’s phonological difficulties and what can be done.

 Definition of Phonological Awareness